exasol/advanced-analytics-framework/doc/system_requirements.md

 #### Electing Leader
 `req~electing-leader~1`

-The framework needs to elect a leader from among the UDF instances.
+The message passing framework needs to be able to elect a leader from among the UDF instances.

 Covers: